manikandan05/terraform-learning/README.md

 - Terraform is open source; Ansible is developed and sold by Red Hat.

 ## Dive into Terraform
-Now lets learn about terrafrom major terms and its purpose.
+Now lets learn about terraform major terms and its purpose.

 ### Modules
 Terraform modules are small, reusable Terraform configurations for multiple infrastructure resources that are used together.
 Terraform modules are useful because they allow complex resources to be automated with re-usable, configurable constructs.
 Writing even a very simple Terraform file results in a module.